JKBurrows/JKBurrows.github.io/_posts/2020-10-16-Bike-Sharing.md

 ### What was the most difficult part for you?

 The most difficult part was getting the automation up and running.
 Now that I have it figured out, it works just fine, but it was frustrating in the beginning.
-The biggest issue was that it took me a long time to realize that a default parameter has to be included in the YAML header.
+The biggest issue was that it took me a while to figure out that a default parameter has to be included in the YAML header.

 ### What are your big take-aways from this project?